rostock/geolotse/README.md

         <schemaFactory class="ClassicIndexSchemaFactory"/>

-1. Remove `managed-schema` file from the new *Apache Solr* core directory:
+1. Remove `managed-schema` file from the new *Apache Solr* core directory (as the *Apache Solr* user, usually `solr`):

-        rm /path/to/solr/home/geolotse/conf/managed-schema
+        sudo -H -u solr rm /path/to/solr/home/geolotse/conf/managed-schema

-1. Copy the search schema to the new *Apache Solr* core directory:
+1. Copy the search schema to the new *Apache Solr* core directory (as the *Apache Solr* user, usually `solr`):

-        cp /usr/local/geolotse/geolotse/solr/schema.xml /path/to/solr/home/geolotse/conf
+        sudo -H -u solr cp /usr/local/geolotse/geolotse/solr/schema.xml /path/to/solr/home/geolotse/conf

 1. Make sure that both the user and the group of the search schema `/path/to/solr/home/geolotse/conf/schema.xml` match the user and the group of the other files within the new *Apache Solr* core directory (i.e. the *Apache Solr* user and its group, usually `solr` and `daemon`)
 1. Activate the virtual *Python* environment: